USEPA/WNTR/documentation/developers.rst

 	   conda install -c conda-forge wntr
 	   python -c "import wntr; print(wntr.__version__)"

-12. **Add an announcement to the homepage**: Update attention.rst with an announcement for the new release (update version number).
+12. **Add an announcement to the homepage**: If this is not a release candidate, update attention.rst with an announcement for the new release (update version number).
 This will update https://usepa.github.io/WNTR.

 Development team